cjteclab/cjteclab/lclc/README.md

 ---

-## 📜 License
-This project is licensed under the [MIT License](LICENSE), allowing free use, modification, and distribution.

----

 ## ✉️ Contact
 Have questions or suggestions?
-Reach out to **papillon@example.com** or open an issue in this repository.
+Reach out to **cjteclab@gmail.com** or open an issue in this repository.